BabakShah/developerportal/pages/platforms/v3/ios/analyze-photo.md

 - (id)initWithDelegate:(id <AFDXDetectorDelegate>)delegate discreteImages:(BOOL)discrete maximumFaces:(NSUInteger)maximumFaces;
 ```

-Like the other methods, this initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate</code> protocol, as well as a maximum number of faces (currently only one face is detected).
+Like the other methods, this initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate</code> protocol, as well as a maximum number of faces (..

 The second parameter `discrete` is a flag that the detector uses to determine whether discrete images will be used or not.
 It should be set to `YES`.